Past event

 One of Switzerland’s most talented choreographers, winner of the 2023 Swiss Grand Award for Performing Arts / Hans Reinhart Ring, Cindy Van Acker presents her new creation, a duet in an empty space that reveals the bare theatre.

-choreography
+concept and choreography

 Cindy Van Acker